|Born||in Los Angeles, California, USA|

 Penn set out to follow in his parents' footsteps and started acting at age twelve in the Loft Studio.
 While in high school he and his brother Sean made several shorts with their classmates, which included such would-be stars as Emilio Estevez and Rob Lowe.
 Penn made his onscreen debut in the Christopher Cain movie, Charlie and the Talking Buzzard (1979).
 After a few years Penn caught the eye of acclaimed director Francis Ford Coppola, who cast him in a supporting role in the teen drama Rumble Fish (1983).
 Although the film was a flop critically and commercially, Penn's career was well under way.

 That same year he acted in All the Right Moves (1983), a high school drama film starring a young Tom Cruise.
 The next year Penn gave a performance in Footloose (1984), starring Kevin Bacon and dealing with a small town which bans rock & roll music.
 The movie was a smash hit, and remains a classic to this day.
 Penn followed this up with a villainous role in Clint Eastwood's Pale Rider (1985), and the crime movie At Close Range (1986), starring Christopher Walken.

-Penn left behind a career that featured many roles in small, independent productions as well as several very well known films.
+Penn left behind a career that featured many roles in small, independent productions as well as several very well-known films.
 Penn worked with several esteemed directors and fellow actors, lending his talent to both television and film.
-Although he never received nearly as much attention or awards as his brother Sean, Chris Penn will always be remembered by those who watch movies and appreciate his work.
+Although he never received nearly as much attention or as many awards as his brother Sean, Chris Penn will always be remembered by those who watch movies and appreciate his work.

 - IMDb Mini Biography By: Bob Stage